 Junctional folds mark the junction between the neuron and muscle fibers [1].

-LAB MEDIA: Figures 2C-2E Authors: There does not appear to be either Jf text or a yellow dotted line in Figure 2C
+LAB MEDIA: Figures 2C-2E Authors: There does not appear to be either Jf text or a yellow dotted line in Figure 2C.
+The Jf labelling maybe not clear, it’s at the lower position of yellow dotted line.

 Here mature axon terminals that contain synaptic vesicles are shown [1].